 I have spent a lot of my childhood and adult adventures in natural environments, so the beauty of nature always reappears in my work, especially as colour, texture, form, composition and shape.
 I am also inspired by stories (love, loss, overcoming adversity, community, personal, shared).
 Often these themes are sharpened or refined throughout the creative process, during experimentation and whilst overcoming technical challenges.

-Tania is a proud participant of the Australian Ceramics Open Studios event which runs all around Australia usually in August, but this year it's in November.
+Tania is a also a proud participant of the Australian Ceramics Open Studios event which runs all around Australia usually in August, but in 2020 it was in November due to covid.
 Visit her studio on Tues, Wed or Sat to try, buy & discuss all things ceramic.